 The Report should include an identifiable summary on whether the property is sound and/or free of destructive timber pest attack, and provide a detailed listing of all the areas inspected, such as:

 - material of construction;

 - timber pest activity, if any;

-Where there has been damage, the Report should identify the location and
+Where there has been damage, the Report should identify the location and its extent.

 The inspection process

 Access is essential for a timber pest inspection because the focus of the inspection is on structural timbers.
 Where the structure is obscured accurate detection of any timber pest activity is impossible.
 Needless to say, properties with predominantly timber structures require frequent monitoring.
 Some vendors may not permit cutting of access traps and may even hamper or obscure access.
 In these cases, the purchaser should be warned of the worst possible scenarios.
 In other areas, physical access may not be possible.
 Examples include the interiors of flat roofs and sub-floor spaces where there is not enough crawling space.
 Skilled inspectors can still make use of “other symptoms” and tell-tale signs that may hint at a major pest problem.

 What to do

 About one property in twelve will have some major timber pest damage or infestation.
 Many of the problems can be remedied with one of these options: